Ivordir/YALPS/README.md

     maxPivots?: number

     /**
-     * This setting applies to integer problems only.
+     * This option applies to integer problems only.
-     * If an integer solution is found within `(1 +- tolerance) *
+     * If an integer solution is found within
-     * {the problem's non-integer solution}`,
+     * `(1 +- tolerance) * {the problem's non-integer solution}`,
      * then this approximate integer solution is returned.
-     * This is helpful for large integer problems where
-     * the most optimal solution becomes harder to find,
-     * but other solutions that are relatively close to
-     * the optimal one may be much easier to find.
+     * For example, a tolereance of `0.05` allows integer solutions found within 5% of the non-integer solution to be returned.
      * The default value is `0` (only find the most optimal solution).
      */
     tolerance?: number

     /**
-     * This setting applies to integer problems only.
+     * This option applies to integer problems only.
      * It specifies, in milliseconds, the maximum amount of time the solver may take.
-     * The current sub-optimal solution, if any, is returned in the case of a timeout.
      * The default value is `Infinity` (no timeout).
      */
     timeout?: number

     /**
-     * This setting applies to integer problems only.
+     * This option applies to integer problems only.
-     * It determines the maximum number of iterations
-     * for the main branch and cut algorithm.
+     * It determines the maximum number of iterations for the main branch and cut algorithm.
-     * It can be used alongside or instead of `timeout`
-     * to prevent the algorithm from taking too long.
+     * It can be used alongside or instead of `timeout` to prevent the solver from taking too long.
      * The default value is `32768`.
      */
     maxIterations?: number